Environmental Management

 The environmental management system at each business site includes setting environmental policies and targets, evaluating compliance with environmental laws and regulations, identifying risks and opportunities through environmental impact assessments and taking initiatives, conducting internal audits and management reviews, responding to emergencies, and managing communications with stakeholders.

-In 2001, the Tsubaki Group’s Saitama Plant and Hyogo Plant acquired ISO 14001 certification, and all domestic company sites (including those of our Group companies) have since acquired the same certification.
-Overseas, a total of 17 major subsidiaries and plants have been certified.
+In 2001, the Tsubaki Group’s Saitama Plant and Hyogo Plant acquired ISO 14001 certification, and all domestic business sites (including those of our Group companies) have since acquired the same certification.
+Overseas, a total of 19 major subsidiaries and plants have been certified.

-List of Tsubaki Group worksites with ISO 14001 registration (00 bytes)
+List of Tsubaki Group business sites with ISO 14001 registration (0 kB)

 Toward a Sustainable Society